alisonchou/mastermind/README.md

 After each guess, I calculated the correct numbers (in incorrect location) and correct placements (correct numbers in correct location) to show as feedback.

-First, I iterated through the guess and combination arrays.
+First, I created and iterated through guess and combination arrays.
 If the values at an index were the same, I incremented the count of correct placements.
-I removed the value from both arrays so that this value would not also be counted as a correct number.
+I removed the value from both arrays so that this value would not be later counted as a correct number.

 Next, I iterated through the guess array.
 If a value in the guess was also in the